MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-admin.md

 ---
 # required metadata

-title: Finance Insights home page (preview)
+title: Finance insights home page (preview)
-description: This topic walks through the prerequisites and the broad steps that are required to use a trial version of Finance Insights.
+description: This topic walks through the prerequisites and the broad steps that are required to use a trial version of Finance insights.
 author: ShivamPandey-msft
 manager: AnnBe
 ms.date: 07/20/2020